SAS Technical Support Services and Policies

 - Ask to speak with a Technical Support manager if additional escalation is required.

 - Ask to speak with the Senior Vice President of Technical Support if further escalation is required.

 For Sites That Are Served by International Offices

-- Contact the Technical Support consultant who is working on your problem and request that the priority of the problem be escalated.
+- Contact the Technical Support team member who is working on the request and ask that the priority be escalated.

 - Ask to speak to the Technical Support Manager if additional escalation is required.